mmarshall540/emacs-beginner-config/README.md

+# emacs-beginner-config

 This is intended as a minimal configuration for Emacs beginners.
 The idea is that because it is small, it can easily be built on and learned from.
 Yet it should provide a more pleasing out-of-the-box experience than starting with no configuration.
 Suggestions follow.

-This configuration opens this file and any other Emacs Lisp file with `outline-minor-mode` enabled.
+This configuration will open the "init.el" file and any other Emacs Lisp file with `outline-minor-mode` enabled.
 This makes it possible to view the headings as a list and more easily browse their contents.
-To collapse all headings into a list, enter "C-c @ C-o" To open a heading and view its contents, click the arrow to the right of the heading, or place the cursor on the heading and then enter "C-c @ C-s".
+To collapse all headings into a list, enter "C-c @ C-o".
+To open a heading and view its contents, click the arrow to the right of the heading using your mouse, or place the cursor on the heading and then enter "C-c @ C-s".

-A minimal set of third-party packages will be installed on first-run.
+A small collection of external packages will be installed on first-run.
 They are:

 * dumb-jump - Jump to the definition of the symbol at point by